AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/ControlFlow/req.rst

-Statement coverage is assessed correctly for straightline sequences (basic blocks) of statements and combinations of such constructed with jump-like control flow transfers (goto, return, raise, exit).
+Statement coverage is assessed for straightline sequences (basic blocks) of statements, and combinations of such using jump-like control flow transfers (goto, return, raise, exit).

+Check the following:

-If execution reaches the top of a basic block, no statement in the block is reported uncovered.
-Conversely, if execution doesn't reach the top of a basic block, all the statements in the block shall be reported uncovered.
+* If execution reaches the top of a basic block, no statement in the block is reported as uncovered.

+* Inversely, if execution does not reach the top of a basic block, all the statements in the block shall be reported uncovered.

 Testing Strategy